lml/fine_print/README.md

 Your job as the site developer is to present the terms to the user and ask her to sign them.
 This normally involves the user clicking an "I Agree" checkbox which enables an "Agree" button.
-When the "Agree" button is clicked, you need to send the information off to a controller method that can call `FinePrint.sign_contract` which takes a user and a contract name, ID, or object.
+When the "Agree" button is clicked (and you should verify that the checkbox is actually clicked in the params passed to the server), you need to send the information off to a controller method that can call `FinePrint.sign_contract` which takes a user and a contract name, ID, or object.
 On success this controller method can send the user back to where they were trying to go by redirecting them to the path stored in the `:fine_print_return_to` session variable, e.g.: